mozilla/mach-perftest-notebook-dev/README.md

 Once something basic is built, we will look into builing the mach tool for this in mozilla-central.

 ## Contributing
-Feel free to ping us in #perftest for information on how to contribute.
+Feel free to ping us in #perftest on [Riot](https://wiki.mozilla.org/Matrix) for information on how to contribute.